jix1351/whatsapp-web.js/README.md

 The library launches the WhatsApp Web browser app via Puppeteer, accessing its internal functions and creating a managed instance to reduce the risk of being blocked.
 This gives the API client nearly all WhatsApp Web features for dynamic use in a Node.js application.

 > [!IMPORTANT]
 > **It is not guaranteed you will not be blocked by using this method.
-WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.**
+WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe!**

 ## Links